 “We want to have a West TN Artisan Trail map that continues showing new artists and studios.
 We’re also posting with the Jackson Convention and Visitors Bureau and the Jackson Arts Council,” said Libby Lynch, jewelry artist and metal-crafter, who owns Bangles, Baubles & Imagination.
 “We want people who love art to come see – and buy — the wonderful artworks created by our West Tennessee artisans.”

 “We look forward to this event in a great location that is a major part of Jackson’s significant railroad history,” said Wanda Stanfill, WTAT co-founder.
 “There’s plenty of parking, shade trees, and a wonderful model train exhibit inside the museum.
-The early 1900s Neely House with Chandelier Cafe is across the street.
-This will be a fun day for everyone with our fine artists showing and selling their works and sharing our new gift guide.”
+This will be a fun day for everyone.
+We’ll also debut our fall 2018 gift guide online.”

 “We are excited about the opportunity to partner with the West Tennessee Artisan Trail,” said David Falk, N.C. & St. L. Depot & Railroad Museum director.
 Falk pointed out that the model train exhibit is a favorite with visitors.